cmu-sei/juneberry/docs/getting_started.md

 created by Juneberry inside the container such as models, log files, and plots will be available outside the container after the container terminates, due to this relationship with the host filesystem.

-A sample script called `enter_juneberry_container` starts (by default) a **temporary** 'cpudev' container.
+A sample script called `enter_juneberry_container` can be used to start a **temporary** container.
+By default, this script starts a 'cpudev' container.
+The script assumes the lab directory structure described above in ['The Lab Structure'](getting_started.md#The-Lab-Structure), and offers two strategies for accommodating multiple workspaces.
-It assumes the lab directory structure described above is assumed to be started from within the current workspace directory, since you can have multiple workspaces in your environment.
+1) You may run the script from inside the workspace directory.
+In this situation the script chooses the current directory as the workspace directory, and the parent of the workspace directory as the lab root. current workspace directory, since you can have multiple workspaces in your environment.
+2) You may run the script from lab root, and provide one argument.
+The argument provided to the script will be interpreted as your desired workspace directory.
+As a result of how Docker interprets that directory, we advise providing the absolute path to the desired workspace directory.

 For example, the following command will start an instance of the downloaded CPU-only container from within the _workspace_ (i.e. juneberry-example-workspace) directory: